badoet/ionic-framework/core/src/components/popover/readme.md

 | `Space` or `Enter` | Clicks the focusable element. |

-`ion-popover` has full arrow key support for navigating between `ion-item` elements with the `button` property.
+`syg-popover` has full arrow key support for navigating between `syg-item` elements with the `button` property.
 The most common use case for this is as a dropdown menu in a desktop-focused application.
 In addition to the basic keyboard support, the following table details arrow key support for dropdown menus:

 | Key                | Function                                                       |
 | ------------------ | -------------------------------------------------------------- |